-With MMM Group I have been involved in field and reporting components of impact analysis of developments on aquatic habitats.
+With WSP (formerly MMM Group) I have been project coordination as well as field assessments as part of impact analyses of developments on aquatic habitats.
 We focus on all aspects of the environment to determine potential impacts of development and construction on sensitive features including, but not limited to, terrestrial habitat, specialized wildlife habitat, fish habitat, sensitive landscapes, and species at risk.
 I have worked on private, municipal, and provincial projects, a selection of which are described below.

 GTA West Route Planning Study